astridx/meinblog/content/posts/joomla/9die-daten-der-datenbank-im-frontend-nutzen.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/Field/Modal/FooField.php](https://github.com/astridx/boilerplate/compare/t6b...t7#diff-aa20a48089379605365184314b6cc950)

 First, we create the form field through which it is possible to select or deselect a Foo element.
+In this case, we cannot access a ready-made field.
+Basically, we implement the methods `getInput` and `getLabel` and we set the type to `Modal_Foo`.
+It is not mandatory that the name of the class starts with the word 'Field' and that the class is stored in the directory 'Field'.
+However, it can be helpful because it is standard in Joomla's own extension.

 > It is possible to extend the field so that a Foo element is created via a button.
 I have left this out here for the sake of simplicity.
 Sample code is provided by the component `com_contact` in the file `administrator/components/com_contact/ src/Field/Modal/ContactField.php`.